Sally St. Claire: Reception

 Duncan Lindsay writing for the Metro described Sally as a "refreshing" and "strong teacher" who acts as a "brilliant role model" for the show's audience.
 The writer was particularly fond of the character's initial storylines and added "definitely one of our favourite new characters this year – long may Mrs. St. Claire reign!"
 Digital Spy's Kilkelly branded her a "no-nonsense headteacher" and "formidable character".
 Laura Heffernan from Inside Soap said that "hard-nosed" and "no-nonsense Mrs. St. Claire wasted little time spreading order and discipline throughout Hollyoaks High."

 Daniel Kilkelly from Digital Spy included Wallace in a list of the genre's "rising stars".
-He described the character as "a bit of a nightmare" upon her introduction, due to her ruthless teaching omethods.
+He described the character as "a bit of a nightmare" upon her introduction, due to her ruthless teaching methods.
 Their opinion changed as Sally continued to appear and Kilkelly stated, "as with all great soap characters, we've since seen her complexities with a much softer and vulnerable side."